toolforge/buildservice/README.md

 And you'll need to delete the data directory (sudo is needed due to files created/modified inside the containers):
 - `sudo rm -rf .harbor/harbor/data`

+### Notes on setting up Harbor in production

+In development, every component of Harbor is deployed via docker-compose.
+In production, we use an external database.
+Currently, only PostgreSQL is supported by Harbor.
+This PostgreSQL db should be set up as a Trove instance with a Cinder volume.

+To configure Harbor for use with an external db, you need to uncomment the `external_database` section in `harbor.yml` and fill in the necessary information.
+For the config changes to take effect, you need to run the `./install.sh` afterwards.
+Remember to also remove the db service from Harbor's `docker-compose.yml`.

+On toolsbeta, Harbor is deployed on toolsbeta-harborweb-2.
+The configuration is under `srv/ops/harbor`, and the data under `/srv/harbor`.

 **NOTE**: For production, TBD